Vienna has plenty of rare sights, but perhaps none rarer than the Giant Pandas found in Schönbrunn Zoo.

 Unfortunately, the father of all these cubs, Long Hui, died in December 2016.
 His replacement, male panda Yuan Yuan, emerged for public viewing at the end of May 2019.

 The arrival of the original bears was a major event for the country and saw the outbreak of a veritable pandamania.
 When the panda enclosure opened to visitors for the first time, half of Vienna descended on the poor creatures.

 The post office brought out special panda stamps, the Chancellor welcomed them in person, and they featured on TV and radio stations throughout the land.

 On the initiative of one national radio station, the two bears were rechristened Sissi and Franzl.
 The names refer to Emperor Franz Joseph and his famous wife, Elisabeth.

-If you do want to see the panda, you don’t need to worry about long queues now.
+If you do want to see the pandas, you don’t need to worry about long queues now.
 Unless you visit the zoo on a hot weekend or public holiday, you should have little trouble getting a good view of them (assuming they are active and the house is open).
 The exception is, of course, if Yang Yang has another cub.
-Because let’s be honest, there is nothing on this planet quite as cute as a baby panda.
+Because, let’s be honest, there is no magnet for zoo visitors quite like a baby panda.